Zoziologie/Zoziologie-Chrome-Extension/README.md

 ### 4. Checklist: anchor link to species, Export GPS track and Manage location

 - **Anchor link to species**: To share a specific sighting within your checklist, click on the link icon at the end of the line to copy the url of this entry on your clipboard.
 When opening this link, the page will automically scroll to this sighting.
-- **Export GPS track**: Export your track in [`.geojson`](https://geojson.org/) by clicking the download button under the map.
 - **Manage location** (not visible on screenshot below): A new button, next to "Edit Location" will help you to nagivate to the Location page directly.

 ![image](assets/checklist.png)